Cruising to Mozambique on the MSC Opera

 For my second cruise with MSC in as many weeks, I am headed up the eastern coast of South Africa bound for Mozambique.

-Like Namibia, Mozambique was a country that I hoped to visit while exploring southern Africa but the logistics of getting there and deciding where to stay were complex.
+Like Namibia, Mozambique is a country that I hoped to visit while exploring southern Africa.
+But the logistics of getting there and deciding where to stay were complex.

-So when I discovered that MSC had several cruise itineraries from Durban that visited Mozambique, it was a no-brainer.
-I had originally planned to do a cruise that included both Madagascar and Mozambique but couldn’t work out the dates for that sailing with the rest of my complicated itinerary.
+So when I discover that MSC has several cruise itineraries from Durban that visit Mozambique, it’s a no-brainer.
+I originally planned to do a cruise that included both Madagascar and Mozambique.
+Unfortunately, I just couldn’t work out the dates for that sailing with the rest of my complicated itinerary.

 For nearly 200 years after Vasco da Gama landed at Mozambique Island en route to India in 1498, the Portuguese ran trading posts along the coast of what they called Portuguese East Africa.

 The early 20th century brought change to Mozambique through closer economic ties with South Africa and emerging independence from Portugal’s colonial empire.
 After decades of struggle and increasing international criticism, the Portuguese relented and the People’s Republic of Mozambique was proclaimed on June 25th, 1975.